nyberry/nyberrysite/blog/moser.md

 But if we see enough undifferentiated equine presentations in primary care, sooner or later we'll see a zebra.

-It takes a broad training to spot species we have not previously encountered, to question zebrahood when some aspect of a horse does not quite fit the horseshoes.
+It takes a broad training to spot species we have not previously encountered, to question zebrahood when some aspect does not quite fit the horseshoes.
 To go back to the basics of physiology and pathology & run the various points, lines and regions through our own complex mental models.

 And even then, zebras can be really difficult to spot in a field of horses, at night.